Quplet/Qu-Enchantments/readme.md

 # Qu Enchantments Mod (For Fabric/Quilt)

 Welcome!
 This is a mod adding various enchantments that ~~in my opinion~~ add much needed variation to the enchantments in the game while not straying too far from vanilla.
-It's not just your ordinary Mo'Enchants mod however, I have my own little twist inside...
+It's not just your ordinary More Enchants mod however, I have my own little twist inside...

 ## 🧰 Installation